Eschatologue/CM_wiki/docs/class/magus/index.md

 #### Changing Your Prepared Spells

-Whenever you finish a Long Rest, you can replace one spell on your list with another Magus spell for which you have spell slots.
+Whenever you finish a **:rest-long: Long Rest**, you can replace one spell on your list with another Magus spell for which you have spell slots.

 #### Spellcasting Ability